Max Maddalena: Political engagement and another war

 Maximilian Maddalena was still an apprentice, and only 16, when he joined the DMV (Metal Workers' Union).
 He joined the Social Democratic Party (SPD) just two years later, in 1913.
-War broke out in July 1914 and Maddalena lost no time in volunteering for service in the German navy.
+The First World War broke out in July 1914 and Maddalena lost no time in volunteering for service in the German navy.
 Despite his Italian citizenship he was accepted.
 His service record was a distinguished one.
 He served in Flanders as a member of an elite marine attack company and received a number of medals, including the Iron Cross twice (1st Class and 2nd Class).
-In 1917 he was also granted of Baden citizenship which, since Baden had been part of the German empire since 1871, meant that he became a German citizen.
+In 1917 he was also granted of Baden citizenship which, since Baden had been part of the German Empire since 1871, meant that he became a German citizen.
 He also ended the war with a bullet in one lung which may have damaged his health permanently.

 During the war the SPD split, primarily over the decision of the party leadership to vote for certain forms of war funding.
 The anti-war faction consisted primarily of those already on the left of the party, and in 1918, after the war ended, Maddalena switched his party allegiance from the SPD to the breakaway “Independent Social Democratic Party” (“Unabhängige Sozialdemokratische Partei Deutschlands” / USPD).
 Two years later the USPD also split apart.
 There was no longer an on-going war to oppose, and a sizeable minority of members returned to the SPD, which by this stage had become Germany's party of government.
 Meanwhile, Germany had lost its emperor and acquired a republican constitution.
 At the end of 1920 the majority of former USPD members switched to the recently launched Communist Party (“Kommunistische Partei Deutschlands” / KPD), however.
 Max Maddalena was one of these.
 He indeed participated as a delegate from the USPD side at the “unification congress” at which the residuum of the USPD |agreed to the merger with the KPD.